MINISFORUM M1 Pro

 MINISFORUM M1 Pro connectivity: WiFi 7 (802.11be), Bluetooth 5.4, 2.5 Gigabit Ethernet, and dual USB4 40Gbps with OCuLink eGPU support

-The MINISFORUM M1 Pro features a premium aluminum chassis that measures just under 5 inches square and about 2 inches thick, weighing only 1.32 pounds.
-The build quality is immediately apparent when you pick it up, with solid metal construction on the top and sides that aids in heat dissipation while providing a sleek, professional appearance.
-The bottom panel is plastic, which some reviewers noted feels slightly less premium, but this design choice helps with weight reduction and accessibility for upgrades.
-Port layout is well-organized with most connections on the back panel, keeping cables neat when the unit is mounted behind a monitor using the included VESA bracket.
+The MINISFORUM M1 Pro uses an aluminum chassis just under 5 inches square and about 2 inches thick, weighing 1.32 pounds.
+The top and sides are metal, which helps heat dissipation; the bottom panel is plastic, which a few reviewers noted feels less premium but keeps weight down and eases upgrades.
+Most ports sit on the back, which keeps cabling tidy when the unit is VESA-mounted behind a monitor.

-Performance from the Intel Core Ultra 5 125H processor is impressive for this class of device, delivering 14 cores and 18 threads with boost speeds up to 4.5GHz.
-The integrated Intel Arc graphics handles everyday tasks, video editing, and even retro gaming emulation through PS3 and Xbox 360 era titles without breaking a sweat.
-TechPowerUp’s testing showed strong benchmark results with a Cinebench 2024 multi-core score of 1,009 points and excellent power efficiency at just 10.3W average idle consumption.
-For users who need more graphics horsepower, the standout feature is the OCuLink port, which provides a direct PCIe 4.0 x4 connection to an external GPU enclosure without the bandwidth limitations of Thunderbolt.
+The Core Ultra 5 125H brings 14 cores and 18 threads with boost up to 4.5GHz, and its integrated Intel Arc graphics cover everyday work, light video editing, and emulation up through some PS3 and Xbox 360 era titles.
+TechPowerUp measured a Cinebench 2024 multi-core score of 1,009 and a low 10.3W average idle draw.
+For more graphics power, the OCuLink port gives a direct PCIe 4.0 x4 link to an external GPU enclosure, avoiding the bandwidth limits of Thunderbolt.

 Buyers who want more headroom can step up to the Core Ultra 9 285H tier in the same chassis.
 That Arrow Lake-H chip pairs six P-cores, eight E-cores, and two low-power E-cores for 16 cores up to 5.4GHz, scoring around 34,000 on PassMark, and swaps the integrated graphics for the faster Intel Arc 140T.
 Its headline number is 99 combined TOPS across the CPU, NPU, and Arc 140T GPU, enough to run small local language models through tools like Ollama or LM Studio without an external accelerator.
 Level1Techs called it "literally the smallest Core Ultra 285H mini PC that I've looked at" and concluded that for productivity workloads "you're really not giving up a lot versus a full-size desktop Core Ultra 285."
 The 285H tier sells in a 32GB/1TB build (around $999) and a barebone version (around $623) for buyers who supply their own RAM, storage, and operating system.
 Note that all of the 285H reviewers had to update the Intel GPU drivers before modern games would run cleanly, so plan on a Windows Update and driver pass as your first step.